 Student Committee Approval: If one or more of a student's committee members are outside SHESC or ASU and the student is unable to add them to their iPOS, they fill out the Student Committee Approval form and turn it in to the Graduate Student Academic Support Specialist along with the proposed committee member's most recent CV.
 Per SHESC policy, at least 50% of the student's committee must be regular SHESC faculty.
 If the student has 2 external members they need a 4-person committee.
-The student's PhD Supervisory Committee formation documents must be correct and on-file with the Graduate Student Academic Support Specialist to add an external member.

 Request to maintain continuous enrollment (a.k.a. "leave of absence"): There are separate versions of the form for doctoral students and master's/certificate students.
 Graduate students planning to discontinue registration for a semester or more must request approval to maintain continuous enrollment.
 This request must be submitted and approved before the anticipated semester of non-registration.
 Students may request to maintain continuous enrollment without course registration for a maximum of two semesters during their entire program.
 By requesting to maintain continuous enrollment without course registration, a student affirms that they will not be making use of any University resources for the time period indicated.
 These resources include University Libraries, laboratories, recreation facilities or faculty time.
-A leave of absence does not stop a student 's "time-to-degree clock."
-For a doctoral degree, students have 10 years total or 5 years after their written comprehensive exam, whichever is less.
+A leave of absence does not stop a student's "time-to-degree completion clock."
 For a master's degree, students have 6 years total.
 For a certificate, students have 3 years total.
 Generally approved reasons for a leave of absence include illness of the student or a close family member.

-Request for an extension: Students who need more time than the Graduate College allows for completing a PhD Degree can request an extension.
-To do so they must fill-out a petition to the Graduate College, have it signed by their committee, and turn it in to the Graduate Student Academic Support Specialist.
-The Specialist will get the signature of the academic unit head and submit the petition to the Graduate College.
+Request for an extension: Students who need more time than the Graduate College allows for completing a M.A. degree can request an extension.
+To do so they must submit a petition through their iPOS.
+The petition will have to be approved by the student's committee chair and the Graduate Student Academic Support Specialist.
+The Specialist will get the approval of the academic unit head and submit the petition to the Graduate College.

 The petition should include: